Dagong Europe rating agency eyes 5 percent market share

 “We will start with 5-6 specific sectors which we are currently pinning down.
 Our target market is the first 100 debt issuers in Europe,” he said.

-Dagong Europe was established in April 2012 in Milan by Dagong Global and Mandarin Capital Partners, a Sino-Italian private equity group whose investors include Italy’s largest retail bank Intesa Sanpaolo (ISP.MI).
+Dagong Europe was established in April 2012 in Milan by Dagong Global and Mandarin Capital Partners, a Sino-Italian private equity group whose investors include Italy’s largest retail bank Intesa Sanpaolo.